-- Smithsonian Gardens’ Community of Gardens – The Thomas Jefferson Middle School Garden is a featured garden in this Smithsonian Institute digital archive created to help people better understand the meaning and value of gardens to American life
+- The Thomas Jefferson Middle School Garden is a featured garden in the Smithsonian Gardens’ Community of Gardens digital archive created to help people better understand the meaning and value of gardens to American life.

 - InsideNOVA, Oct.
 11, 2020 – Eagle Scout project brings accessibility to the Jefferson Garden

 - InsideNOVA, Dec.
 9, 2014 – Letter to the editor from the garden’s “founding farmers,” Arlington Girl Scout Troop 557, to save the garden at a time when it was at risk